Return to On-site Working - Staff guidance

 Staff who may find it difficult to return to on-site working

 - You travel to work by public transport and think you will find it difficult to travel to your workplace while the frequency or capacity of buses and trains remains restricted, or have other concerns about using your normal means of travelling.
 Additional car and cycle parking is being provided on University sites across the city, and options for improving provision for cyclists and walkers are being explored with the city council.
 If you do use public transport you should follow government advice about face coverings and social distancing, and you may want to talk to your manager about changing your working hours to avoid travelling at peak times.
-See our FAQs related to transport.
+See our FAQs related to transport and our travel pages.

 - You have a long-term health condition or a disability which might impact on your ability to return to work in the short-term.
 We are aware that it may not be possible to access the same level of support from schemes such as Access to Work as previously and if this affects you, your manager should discuss any additional support needs you may have and attempt to find alternative ways to meet your needs.

-- You are vulnerable, or have a member of your household who is shielding or vulnerable (even if they are not on the official list of vulnerable people) and as a result have concerns about returning to work on site.
+- You are vulnerable, or have a member of your household who is vulnerable (even if they are not on the official list of vulnerable people) and as a result have concerns about returning to work on site.

 - You have concerns about health risks in the workplace.